fixposition/fixposition-sdk/fpsdk_doc/README.md

 ---
 ## Dependencies

+For building the libraries and apps:

 - **Linux**, GCC, glibc, cmake, bash, etc. (tested with Ubuntu 22.04 and 24.04 and Debian Bookworm)
 - yaml-cpp        (≥ ?,      tested with 0.6.2)
 - boost           (≥ ?,      tested with 0.71.0)
 - zlib1g          (≥ ?,      tested with 1.2.11)
 - Eigen3          (≥ ?,      tested with 3.3.7)
-- GTest           (≥ 1.12.0, tested with 1.13.0)
-- PROJ            (≥ 9.?.?,  tested with 9.4.1)
 - Cap'n Proto     (≥ 1.0.2,  tested with 1.0.2)
+- PROJ (*)        (≥ 9.?.?,  tested with 9.4.1)
+- ROS1 (*)        (Noetic,   tested with Noetic), or
-- ROS1 (tested with Noetic) resp.
-ROS2 (tested with Humble and Jazzy)
+- ROS2 (*)        (Humble,   tested with Humble and Jazzy)

-    - Note that some parts can be built without ROS.
-However, in this case some functionality will be unavailable in the built libraries and apps.
+(*) Optional dependencies.
+Without these some functionality will be unavailable in the built libraries and apps.

+For development additionally:

+- clang-format (≥ 17, tested with 17)
+- Doxygen      (≥ 1.11.0, tested with 1.11.0)
+- GTest        (≥ 1.12.0, tested with 1.12.1 and 1.13.0)

 <img src="fpsdk-overview.drawio.svg" width="400">

 ---
 ## Building